pisanopaige/DataEngineeringProject/README.md

 the lack of fraudulent transactions within the dataset, the proportion of fraudulent to legitimate transactions is not equal and therefore presents more of challenge when training the Ml algorithm to detect.

+The data set was cleaned and preprocessed to provide the highest efficiency for our machine learning model.
+The transform.py script cleans the data by eliminating null or duplicate values.
+The process of standardization was also taken so all features were weighted equally to prevent large variations in the data.
+As previously referenced, Kaggle API was used to access the dataset.
+Our final result was an accurate identification of trends that allow differentiation between fraudulent and legitimate transactions.